gilesbowkett/git-smudge-and-clean/readme.md

 Filters are arbitrary Unix software.
 They must conform to the standard interface for all Unix
+software: take input via `stdin`, write output to `stdout`, exit with a 0 for success or any number up to 255 for failure, etc. Unfortunately, git seems to suppress filter output whether it happens on `stdout` or `stderr`.

+However, "arbitrary Unix software" means you can implement these filters in a huge range of ways.
-software: take input via `stdin`, exit with a 0 for success or any number up to 255 for failure, etc. The filters in this project are bash scripts, but you could easily substitute a Node.js "binary" prepared in the `npm` way, or a Ruby "binary" prepared in the `gem` way.
+The filters in this project are bash scripts, but you could easily substitute a Node.js "binary" prepared in the `npm` way, or a Ruby "binary" prepared in the `gem` way.

 The `clean` and `smudge` filters in this directory run simple one-line Ruby scripts to convert tabs into spaces when you check a file out, and convert spaces into tabs when you commit a file.
+They read from `stdin` and write to `stdout` using Ruby's `$stdin` and `$stdout` global variables.

 The files `git.config.sample` and `git.attributes.sample` show lines you should